Previous dayFebruary 10, 2026Next day

 8.0 km---✓ ReviewedUSGS →

-This magnitude 2.2 event was detected 13 km W of Stanton, Texas on February 10, 2026, with origin time 20:27 UTC.
+February 10, 2026 brought a magnitude 2.2 earthquake 13 km W of Stanton, Texas, logged at 20:27 UTC.
 In the 72 hours after this event, the USGS recorded 3 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-The hypocenter lay at 8.0 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 8.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 32.107°, -101.928°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10